 Alhaji Muhammadu Ribadu was the first Minister of Defence after Nigeria’s independence in 1960.
-Ribadu was born at Bulala, in present-day, Adamawa State.
-He was active in Politics in the Northern Region and entered the Northern House of Assembly in Kaduna in 1947.
+Ribadu was born at Bulala, in present-day Adamawa State, North-East Nigeria.
+He was active in politics in the Northern Region and entered the Northern House of Assembly in Kaduna in 1947.

 Muhammadu Ribadu: A Political Career

 The Minister of Defence of Nigeria is a senior cabinet official in the Nigerian Federal Executive Council in charge of the Nigerian Ministry of Defence.
 The Defence Minister’s main responsibility is to manage all branches of the Armed Forces of the Federal Republic of Nigeria, to maintain a modern, competent, and professional military force for the protection of the national territory, maritime interests, airspace, and constitution of the Federal Republic of Nigeria.

 As a result, Ribadu began a political career in which he rose rapidly.
 He soon became a leader of the Northern People’s Congress (NPC), founded in 1949 as a cultural organisation but soon turned into a political party in order to meet the requirements of the Macpherson Constitution.